 Nova Scotia tourism is even catching this wave and starting to promote the province as an excellent destination for night sky viewing.
 We specifically came to film Kejimkujik for our upcoming series and shoot a night sky time-lapse, but Kejimkujik is also a great destination for those who like to hike and camp in the wilderness.

-We stayed at campsite 11 on Moose Island, which I highly recommend as it is one of the sites with a shelter covering a picnic table.
-If there’s rain, you’ll be glad you chose this site.
-It also has a southern facing view at one section, and this was of importance to us so we could capture the Milky Way at night.
+We stayed at a campsite that had a shelter covering a picnic table.
+It also had a southern facing view at one section, and this was of importance to us so we could capture the Milky Way at night.

 Here I am filming in “Little river” close to our campsite.